 - Deepen understanding of sexual violence dynamics, its root causes and contributing factors, and its impacts on individuals and communities

-• Conceive an intervention centred on sexual violence victims/survivors’ rights, needs and wishes
+- Conceive safe and ethical multi-sectoral interventions centered on victims/survivors’ rights, needs and wishes

-• Design activities contributing to sexual violence prevention and risk mitigation
+- Design activities contributing to sexual violence risk mitigation and prevention

 Structure of the course:

 - Core concepts and introduction to a Survivor-Centered Approach

 - Ethics and Methods of Data Gathering